Does Medicare Cover Vision?

 Medicare Part C (Medicare Advantage)

-You can also check for your existing vision care providers in a plan’s network or have an agent look them up for you when you’re considering enrollment in a new plan.
+You can also check for your existing vision care providers in a plan’s network or have a licensed insurance agent look them up for you when you’re considering enrollment in a new plan.
 Choosing a provider in or out of network may significantly impact your costs, depending on the structure of the Medicare Advantage Plan.

 You have a yearly opportunity to enroll in Medicare Advantage plans during the Annual Enrollment Period (AEP) from October 15 – December 7, so you may be able to find a plan with an increase or decrease in vision benefits for each year as needed.